 You just HAVE to make a salad that involves candy bars, right?!
+Cut up pieces of crunchy apples and candy bar mixed in with mini marshmallows and delicious cream cheese and cool whip.
 This Candy Bar Fruit Salad can act as a dessert, party food or even a snack.
 It is irresistible!

 Today was a doozy.
 Dan is out of town for a few days, so I got one boy off to daycare and the other onto the school bus.
 The super-duper-ridiculously-freezing-cold temps formed black ice upon the roads on which I drove to get to work, giving me over 1.5 hours in Dan's old-man Buick.
 We have some big deadlines at work this week, but I was only able to stay for a few hours in order to get back in time to get Elijah off the bus.
 On my drive home, I got not one but TWO phone calls from E's school principal.
 He had a rough day.
 To say the least.
 The rest of the evening was a blur.
 Let's just say that I was not Elijah's favorite person.
 Tomorrow is a new day.